hivesolutions/scudum/readme.md

     scudum make.iso

-To be able to re-create a new Scudum deployment and then build a new ISO from it (all of the operations) use the following command (note that this operation may take some time):
+To be able to re-create a new Scudum deployment (into `/scudum`) and then build a new ISO from it (all of the operations) use the following command (note that this operation may take some time):

     scudum all